Brinsworth Academy

 Brinsworth Academy (formerly Brinsworth Comprehensive School) is a mixed secondary school and sixth form located in Brinsworth, South Yorkshire, England.

 History

 As Brinsworth Comprehensive School it was previously awarded specialist Science College status.
 The school became an academy in October 2010.
 It changed its name from Brinsworth Comprehensive School to Brinsworth Academy on 1 September 2015.
+Initially, the school was part of LEAP Multi Academy Trust with Dinnington High School.
+On 1 April 2024, LEAP merged with New Collaborative Learning Trust, making Brinsworth Academy part of the enlarged trust.

 Ofsted inspections

 Since the commencement of Ofsted inspections in September 1993, the school has undergone six inspections: